 One of the main reasons why I actually love using BalanceIT is because if something isn’t in season – I can reformulate the recipe easily using different ingredients.

-How to Batch Cook for your Dog Weekly
+How to Batch Cook Weekly or Monthly for your Dog Food Meal Prep

 Once all the ingredients are prepared – be that cooked, or just chopped up into bite-sized pieces it is time to portion it all out and put it together!